Skip to main content

 What we’re not able to do yet is to use that information to tailor reading interventions based on individual differences in brain response.
 And here’s the important reminder: Pugh cautions that teachers and parents should be reminded of this as they are confronted with all the new ‘brain based’ curricula out there; much of it hasn’t been well-tested and researched.

-If you want to do more reading about this topic, see our Brain and Learning section (opens in a new window), and watch our award-winning show Reading and the Brain (opens in a new window).
+If you want to do more reading about this topic, see our section What We Know About Reading and the Brain, and watch our award-winning show Reading and the Brain.

 About the Author